evadecker/genderswap.fm/src/routes/about/+page.md

 ## How do you tag covers?

-Tags like “20+ BPM faster”, “key change”, and “sadder” come from the Spotify Audio Features API.
+Tags like “faster”, “key change”, and “sadder” come from the Spotify Audio Features API.
 Spotify runs an automated analysis on every track, and then different fields like “valence” get returned with a number.
 I ask the computer to compare numbers from two tracks, and voilà!
 A tag is born.
 [Explore all tags on the homepage.](/)

 ## Can I submit tracks that aren’t on Spotify?